 Conclusion

-It’s not uncommon for new graduates to enter the workforce without any previous experience.
-If you’re someone who is new to the legal industry, you might want to consider getting some work experience in order to prepare yourself for a career in the legal profession.
+It’s not uncommon for new graduates to enter the workforce without experience.
+If you’re new to the legal industry, you might want to consider getting some work experience to prepare yourself for a career in the legal profession.